Personal Loans for Funeral Expenses

 Figure out how much you need to borrow

 Personal loans aren’t revolving lines of credit, so you’ll need to know how much money you need before you apply.
-You may be in a hurry to get the funeral plans moving, but you should try to figure out what the total costs are going to be.
+You may be in a hurry to get the funeral plans moving, but you should try to figure out what the total costs will be.

-For example, if you plan to do a standard service and burial, you’ll likely need to figure out the cost for the funeral director and staff.
+For example, if you plan to do a standard service and burial, you’ll likely need to account for the funeral director and staff.
 You’ll also want to consider how much the viewing and gravesite will cost.

 There may be additional costs you haven’t thought of, like flowers for the service, burial clothes, and food for the guests.
-The funeral director you choose should be able to help you come up with a comprehensive list of the costs.
+The funeral director you choose should be able to help you create a comprehensive list of the costs.

 Get multiple estimates